Last Updated on August 19, 2023

 Yes, it is generally safe to reheat rice that has been refrigerated, as long as you store it properly and it has not been left out at room temperature for an extended period.

-It’s important to make sure that the rice is heated all the way through to kill any potential growth of bacteria that may have formed while it is stored in the refrigerator.
+It’s important to make sure that the rice is heated all the way through to eliminate any potential growth of bacteria that may have formed while it is stored in the refrigerator.

 Is Reheating Rice Toxic?